E-commerce

 March 25, 2026

-Your rankings seem stable, but organic sessions struggle to convert into revenue.
-Often, the problem is not just "the right keyword": it is the quality of experience on landing pages.
-A SEO performance audit differs from a general SEO audit: it measures speed, visual stability, and responsiveness as perceived by visitors, links these signals to your templates (home, collection, product page), and produces a prioritized action plan.
-This guide is based on Google Search Central documentation on Core Web Vitals, web.dev guides and Interaction to Next Paint (INP), the Chrome UX Report, PageSpeed Insights, Shopify theme best practices, the Shopify SEO handbook, and the Shopify e-commerce SEO best practices post.
-For the broader audit method (crawling, indexing, content), refer to the e-commerce SEO audit guide: here, the focus is deliberately on perceived performance and how to manage it.
+Your rankings seem stable, but organic sessions are struggling to turn into revenue.
+Often, the problem is not only “the right keyword”: it is the quality of experience on landing pages.
+A performance SEO audit differs from a general SEO audit: it measures the speed, visual stability, and responsiveness perceived by visitors, connects these signals to your templates (home, collection, product page), and produces a prioritized action plan.
+This guide draws on the documentation Google Search Central on Core Web Vitals, the web.dev guides and Interaction to Next Paint (INP), the Chrome UX Report, PageSpeed Insights, Shopify best practices for themes, the Shopify SEO handbook and the e-commerce SEO best practices post (Shopify).
+For the broader audit method (crawlability, indexing, content), refer to the e-commerce SEO audit guide: here, the focus is deliberately on perceived performance and how to manage it.

 Google Search Central, Core Web Vitals documentation (free translation)